 It is absolutely clear that entrepreneurs and business representatives are trying to reduce their costs.
 Often, the decision to implement some kind of software is explained by the desire to reduce future costs.

 Within the build vs buy software dilemma, there are two main arguments most often encountered.
 First - the purchased solution will start to bring value almost immediately.
 Second - creating a homemade product can be an overwhelming burden for the company's budget.
 Both arguments are valid.
 However, it is hard to say which one is the best for a particular case.
-A purchased solution doesn’t need large costs and is implemented quickly.
-However, more often than not, it still requires either a large single payment or a monthly payment.
-You will be charged constantly and the benefits that off-the-shelf software brings aren’t always sufficient.
+A purchased solution doesn't need high costs and is implemented quickly.
+However, more often than not, it still requires either a single large payment or a monthly payment.
+You will be charged constantly, and the benefits that off-the-shelf software brings aren't always sufficient.